mdklatt/serial-python/doc/tutorial.md

 Data is written to a stream using a Writer.
 Writers implement a `write()` method for writing individual records and a `dump()` method for writing a sequence of records.
 Writers use the same field definitions as Readers with some additional requirements.
-A data type can be initialized with a [format string][2]; this is ignored by Readers, but it is used by Writers to convert a Python value to text.
-Each data type has a default format, but for `FixedWidthWriter` fields a format string with the appropriate field width (inclusive of spaces between fields) **must** be specified.

-For the `FixedWidthReader` example the time zone field was ignored.
-However, when defining fields for a `FixedWidthWriter`, every field must be defined, even if it's blank.
-Also, fields must be listed in the correct order.

-A Writer will output a value for each of its fields with every data record.
-If a field is missing from a data record the Writer will use the default value for that field (`None` is encoded as a blank field).
-For input a default value can be anything, but for output it must be type-compatible, e.g. an `IntField` cannot have a default value of "M".
-Fields in the record that do not have a a field definition are ignored.

 With some minor modifications the field definitions for reading the sample data can be used for writing it.
 In fact, the modified fields can still be used